 • After working on the concepts of wet/dry in the general sense, I like to proceed to the chin.
 Ask: “Is your chin wet?”
 Specify the chin (not mouth), as drool goes lower than the mouth.
 Instruct the individual to point to the appropriate picture of wet or dry.
 Make sure the pictures are set apart from each other to ensure correct answers.
 If wet, provide him/her with a towel to dry off.
 When the chin is dry, ask: “Is your chin wet or dry?”
 Wait for an answer and repeat the process.
 Use a mirror for visual feedback to demonstrate wet/dry.
 Be patient and remember that being wet is normal for him/her.

-• Once the individual consistently answers these questions correctly, move on to teaching the swallow.
+• Once the individual consistently answers these questions correctly, move on to swallowing.
 Have the individual feel you swallow and feel it on him/herself as well.
 Have the individual take a sip of cold liquid and instruct him/her to feel the swallow (cold liquid increases awareness).
 Use the word “swallow” often to teach and reinforce it.

 • Use a visual cue as a reminder to help the individual remember to swallow.
 A cue is important so that you do not have to keep repeating "Swallow, you need to swallow."
 I like to just wipe the side of my nose with my pointer finger, which has proven to be very helpful.